 Executive Summary

 Executive Summary is the main page.
-It provides a high level view of entitlements, queue counts, and offerset redemption distribution.
+It provides a high level view of entitlements, queue counts, total traffic, entitlements in the park, and offerset redemption distribution.
 Executive Summary is viewable for today, yesterday, to date or for any specified date.